 Use smart URL refresh with a project

-Custom question answering gives you the ability to refresh your source contents by getting the latest content from a source URL and updating the corresponding knowledge base with one click.
-The service will ingest content from the URL and either create, merge, or delete question-and-answer pairs in the knowledge base.
+Custom question answering gives you the ability to refresh your source contents by getting the latest content from a source URL and updating the corresponding project with one click.
+The service will ingest content from the URL and either create, merge, or delete question-and-answer pairs in the project.

 This functionality is provided to support scenarios where the content in the source URL changes frequently, such as the FAQ page of a product that's updated often.
-The service will refresh the source and update the knowledge base to the latest content while retaining any manual edits made previously.
+The service will refresh the source and update the project to the latest content while retaining any manual edits made previously.

 This feature is only applicable to URL sources, and they must be refreshed individually, not in bulk.